STEP Workflow Designer

 Overview

-2. Area for defining Workflow Variables/Attachments
+2. Workflow Variables/Attachments for add-ons

-3. Area for displaying Validation errors and warnings
+3. Validation errors and warnings when needed

-4. Overview / zoom area
+4. Overview / zoom for canvas

 5. Canvas where States and Transitions are defined